Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Youthful drivers are expensive to insure, with premiums being up to $367 each month if comprehensive and collision insurance is included
+- 16 to 18-year-old drivers are the costliest to insure, as much as $367 per month including comprehensive and collision insurance

 Rate Tables and Charts